balena-io/docs/CONTRIBUTING.md

 Thank you for contributing to the docs!
 We have a few guidelines which will allow your awesome PR to pass our CI checks and successfully merge.

+## (Important) Semantic Versioning

 The docs version numbering adheres to [Semantic Versioning](http://semver.org/).
 Please ensure that each commit in your pull request conforms to the following format.

 ```
-component: Description of my change
+component: Description of the change.

 Change-type: patch
-Signed-off-by: Joe Soap <joe.soap@example.com>
 ```

 This will allow the system to automatically version the documentation using the `Change-type`.
 The versioning follows [semver](https://semver.org/) and changes can be of type `patch`, `minor` or `major`.
+Without the footer in place, the CI checks will fail.
+Add whichever change type that your pull request merits in the commit footer for the system to version the documentation.

+## External Documentation

 It is also worth noting that some of the reference documentation is sourced from the individual component repositories and should be updated at the source.